-Paris Saint Germain v Strasbourg
+Mbappe rescues PSG on return as Neymar sent off

 Post update

-Ludovic Ajorque (Strasbourg) wins a free kick on the left wing.
+Adrien Thomasson (Strasbourg) wins a free kick in the defensive half.

 Post update